 The Qualifying Examination Results form must be signed by all committee members.
 This form is completed through DocuSign, and this process must be initiated by the graduate student after the Qualifying Exam.
-The student should go to the EEB forms webpage, then to Qualifying Exam Results, which links to the relevant DocuSign portal.
-Once initiated by the student, the forms will be routed to each committee member for their signatures.
+The student should go to the webpage with PB forms webpate, then to Qualifying Exam Results, which links to the relevant DocuSign portal.
+Once initiated by the student, the forms will be forwarded to each committee member for their signatures.
 If any additional coursework is required by the committee, the student and the major professor(s) should make sure to add this coursework to the student's Program of Work for the Doctoral Degree.